What is the Gospel?

 Together with the 1 Corinthians passage above, Paul makes it clear in these passages that the gospel is not something that man does.
 Rather, it is something that God has done for us.
 It is God's power through Christ and the Holy Spirit that is the gospel.
 This is our salvation via the medium of faith.
 Thus, a clear distinction should be made between gospel (that which we believe for our salvation) and law (that which explains what we are to do in response to our saving faith, as well as that which shows us the need for the gospel ala Romans 3:20).

 But in slightly different contexts, the writers of the New Testament use the term "obey the gospel" on three separate occasions—Romans 10:16, 2 Thessalonians 1:8, and 1 Peter 4:17.
 These passages confuse some people as they think these mean that the gospel itself is something that man has to do.
 Make no mistake, man must respond to God's offer of salvation.
-He must receive Christ (John 1:12); he must repent while believing in the gospel (Mark 1:15); he must trust in Christ (Romans 4:5).
+He must receive Christ (John 1:12; Revelation 3:20); he must repent while believing in the gospel (Mark 1:1; Acts 3:19); he must trust in God/Christ (Acts 4:12; Romans 4:5).
 But obedience is a result of the gospel, rather than the gospel itself.

-The Greek word for obey in these three passages is hupakouo.
+There is good evidence that the English term "obey" in these passages is a mistranslation that is apparently a holdover from the King James Version of the Bible.
+The Greek word for obey in the first two passages is hupakouo.
 This word is defined in Strong's Concordance as "to hear under (as a subordinate), i.e. to listen attentively; by implication to heed or conform to a command or authority—hearken, be obedient, to obey" (emphasis added).
 So this instruction is somewhat like what a parent might say to a recalcitrant child: "Listen up, Buster!
 I'm telling you the truth!"
 Obedience is the implied result, but it is not the focus of the message.

 Let's take a further moment and comment on what the gospel is not.